Erectile dysfunction (ED) is very common affecting nearly half of men in the UK. Nevertheless it can feel like an embarrassing problem to solve.

 Troubles in your relationship and ‘performance anxiety’ can also hinder things in the bedroom.

-Try eating a healthier diet and, if you’re overweight, shedding a few pounds.
+Try eating a healthier diet and maintaining a healthy weight for you.
 Cut down on the booze and up the amount of exercise you do.
 And, if possible, try and eliminate any unnecessary stress in your life too.

 It’s not the only route you can explore.
 Other common treatments include Prostaglandin injections or pellets inserted in the urethra, while some men might also benefit from using vacuum pumps, although all these are markedly less popular than taking a readily available product in tablet form like Viagra.